egose/database-tools/README.md

 This repository provides additional MongoDB Tools with the following functionalities:

-- **mongoarchive** - dump MongoDB backups to disk and upload them to cloud storage.
+- **mongo-archive** - dump MongoDB backups to disk and upload them to cloud storage.
-- **mongounarchive** - download MongoDB dump files from cloud storage and restore them to a live database.
+- **mongo-unarchive** - download MongoDB dump files from cloud storage and restore them to a live database.

 ## Building Tools